 It is known that Lois Denny-Schwarz first bred the American Alsatian in 1987 by breeding the Alaskan Malamute to the German Shepherd.
 She started by breeding her German Shepherd, Swanny, to her Malamute named Buddy.

-This breed may look like a wolf dog mix, but they are not working dogs.
-They also do not have any wolf blood.
+This breed may look like a wolf dog mix but it has absolutely no wolf in the bloodlines.
 The original breeder of the American Alsatian states they are a companion dog and not a working breed.

 American Alsatians are such a unique breed that are not classified in any of the traditional kennel club categories (e.g. Toy, Hound, Working).
-The only classification that this breed has is being named for the original breeder.
-This is where the term “Schwarz Dog” was born.
+The only classification that this breed has is companion dog.

 Dire Wolf Project